-Note: If you use a 64-bit operating system download the 64-bit version of Microsoft SQL Server 2019 Express Edition from www.microsoft.com.
+Note: Download the 64-bit version of Microsoft SQL Server 2019 Express Edition from www.microsoft.com.

-Accept the license agreement and click Next.

-- 2. The installation files are extracted and the installation wizard starts. - 3.
-Follow the installation wizard instructions and accept all defaults.
+- 2. Accept the license agreement and click Next. - 3.
+The installation files are extracted and the installation wizard starts. - 4.
+Follow the installation wizard instructions and accept the default settings.

-Defaults: The following descriptions of preparatory steps refer to these defaults.
+Default settings: The following description of preparatory steps refers to the default settings.
 If you make any changes (authentication method, database instance), you have to take them into account when specifying the data source and creating the database tables.